mezis/mezis.github.com/_drafts/learning-part-1.md

-In the following 18 months, we iterated on the secret recipe, adding and removing attributes and fiddling with the weights to gain further improvements---still in a very scientific manner, but it "worked".
+In the following 18 months, we iterated on the secret recipe, adding and removing attributes and fiddling with the weights to gain further improvements---still in a very unscientific manner, but it "worked".

 The optimisation we performed can actually be considered a manual (and error-prone) implementation of a [gradient